Working Daze by John Zakour and Scott Roberts for July 15, 2014

 1. Wally avatar

-JanBic Premium Member almost 10 years ago
+JanBic Premium Member over 10 years ago

 No debate here.
 Each served a different purpose.
 Yes, I am a geek.